artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

    * :ref:`rename-title-slug`

    Users can also use the CLI rename-slug tool if they want to update one or more slugs via the command line.
-For more infomation, see:
+For more information, see:

    * :ref:`cli-rename-slugs`